safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 3, or the begin workspace listed above.
 You can see that it consists of a reader, a writer, and two transformers, plus some published parameters.

-In this step, we'll give the end-user control over the format and coordinate system.
+In this exercise, we'll give the end-user control over the format and coordinate system.

 <br>**2) Add Writer**
-<br>To give control over format you need a Generic format writer.
+<br>To give control over the format you need a Generic format writer.
 Select Writers &gt; Add Writer from the menubar.
 When prompted, enter these parameters:

 <table style="border: 0px">